Moving to Fort Worth from another state

 Expect warm, sunny weather

 If you’re coming from a cold state, the weather should be among your top reasons for moving to Texas.
-The city gets an average of 229 sunny days per year!
+You should know that the city gets an average of 229 sunny days per year!
+Wow, for sun lovers that is wonderful!
 The summers can be pretty hot, while the rest of the year is mild and pleasant.
 In the summer, the average high is over 95 degrees.
 On the other hand, winter temperatures range from 40 to 60 degrees, with little snow in some places.
+And we shall all agree that those are nice, pleasant weather conditions.
+Your kids will love it!
+Because it will be warm and sunny during the year and they will get to see some snow in the winter.

 There’s entertainment, too